jennybc/googlesheets/vignettes/basic-usage.md

 third_party_gap <- GAP_KEY %>%
   gs_key()
 #> Authorization will be used.
-#> Sheet successfully identifed: "test-gs-gapminder"
+#> Sheet successfully identified: "test-gs-gapminder"

 # Need to access a sheet you do not own but you have a sharing link?
 # Access it by URL!